Text to Speech Button

 Why Selflessness Is Required In Spiritual “Work”

-This journey requires exposing yourself to a wide range of difficult witnessing, however, so in order to get to a point where you are of maximum service to your Self, your students, clients, and communities, you must first build the capacity to be non-attached and non-judgmental–even to your understanding of the causes of suffering that you will clearly be able to observe from your studies and work (but particularly to those that you can only speculate about if egoic projections/distortions are still present within you).
-To be of greatest/true service in the world, you must have a strong foundation of personal ethics from practicing your Yamas and Niyamas, have obtained the skill of discernment to make the best choices in any given moment, and must have already purified yourself from conditioned ignorance to the point where selfish interests truly (and not just because your ego claims so) no longer guide your work or your life (and please note that selflessness, which involves letting go of ego attachments, does not mean self-abandonment or martyrdom either, since, being a biological being expressed in the world, you need to be honest about your own body-mind needs for wellness, and care for your physical manifestation, in order to do your best work).
+To be of greatest, and True, service in the world, you must have a strong foundation of personal ethics from practicing your Yamas and Niyamas, have obtained the skill of discernment to make the best choices in any given moment, and must have already purified yourself from conditioned ignorance and greed to the point where selfish interests truly (and not just because your ego claims so) no longer guide your work or your life (and please note that selflessness, which involves letting go of ego attachments/limited self-identification, does not mean self-abandonment or martyrdom either, since, being a biological being expressed in the world, you need to be honest about your own body-mind needs for wellness, and care for your physical manifestation, in order to do your best work).

-Always remember that, in your work of using your gifts, understandings, talents, abilities, and pure inner connection in service to the benefit of the eternal unifying Spirit, and the “greater good,” no one is there for “you” (nor are they there for their limited “self” that may be dysregulated and dysfunctional).
-Remember, please, that, though everyone is at different points on their journey, sincere seekers of spiritual support and/or knowledge, always only truly seek connection with, or insight on how to more effectively channel, or teach others who they serve to channel, the light of the Absolute that is in everyone.
+Remember, please, that, though everyone is at different points on their journey, sincere seekers of spiritual support and/or knowledge, always only truly seek connection with, and/or insight on how to more effectively channel, or teach others who they serve to channel, the light of the Absolute that is in everyone.

-If you are engaged in ego role-plays, of “dominant leader” helping “poor, weak/subservient followers,” or any other similar act, with the people who you serve, for example, then you are simply engaged in cultish and disrespectful follies that will keep you and them karmically trapped/bound together in inevitable suffering, which, obviously, does not serve anyone.
+If you are engaged in ego role-plays, of “dominant leader” helping “poor, weak/subservient followers,” or any other similar act, with the people who you serve, then you are simply engaged in cultish and disrespectful follies that will keep you and them karmically trapped/bound together in inevitable suffering, which, again, obviously, does not serve anyone.

-Your only “job” is to connect to, and to shine, your (“part of” the) light without agenda, and to provide those who come to you for your specific guidance with understanding and/or alignment with “their light” (if/when they ask for your help to begin with, since you should avoid, even in your purely shining your light and knowing that it is of value, imposing your ego-will on others).
-You are best served never giving those who do not “understand” what you have to offer things that they neither ask for, feel they need, nor want.
-In other words, your task is to simply cultivate your skills, purify yourself, shine your light, and do your divinely inspired work, without expectations, and with the utmost integrity, sincerity, and quality because you are called to do so above all else.
+Your only “job” is to connect to, and to shine, your (“part of” The) Light without egoic agenda, and to provide those who come to you for your specific guidance with understanding and/or alignment (if/when they ask for your help to begin with, since you should avoid, even in your purely shining your light and knowing that it is of value, imposing your ego-will on others).
+You are best served never giving those who do not “understand” what you have to offer things that they neither ask for, are not ready for, feel they do not need, nor feel they do not want.

-You are to serve those who seek your help fully without watering down your purpose by overextending yourself (due to ego grasping) to push what you have to offer on everyone in the world.
-Everyone may very well be able to benefit from what you do, but, not everyone is ready to benefit from what you have to offer, and you should, therefore, concentrate your energy on those who will be supported by you in this lifetime.
+Everyone may very well be able to benefit from what you do, but, to really underscore this point clearly, not everyone is ready to benefit from what you truly have to offer (to do their higher work), and you should, therefore, only concentrate your energy on those who will truly and fully be supported by what you have to give in this lifetime.
 Those who are not ready for, or “needing,” what you have to offer do not need to be marketed to, and convinced that they need or want what you have to offer, when you work for something greater than money, fame, and other worldly gains.
-Focusing your energy on the entire world, or catering to people’s ego-body-mind attachments, is a waste of time, or, like Jesus is said to have once said, “throwing pearls…”
+Even helping just one true seeker (like the ancient story goes) is enough.
+Focusing your energy on the entire world, or catering to people’s ego-body-mind attachments for the sake of their ego-body-mind attachments (which is what most people ask for), is a waste of your gifts, or, like Jesus is said to have once said, “throwing pearls…”

 You are simply tasked with having the clarity and skill to assist every individual who comes to you personally based on what your students/clients specifically need, providing those who you serve with guidance on how to go within to find, or better hear and integrate, answers for themselves, using the wisdoms, techniques, and understandings that you have honed, acquired, and developed from/through, and because of, your calling to do your “work” in the first place.
 And this is especially true if you are a teacher of teachers, where you must understand that you are amongst colleagues who are simply asking you, because you offered to do so, to share any knowledge or techniques that you may know and they may or may not know, to support them to be the best that they can be with their students/in their work.
 If your ego is in the way, then the Absolute light is not clearly, if at all, coming through, and those who are seriously on this inner path are seeking/needing only the light of the Absolute and clearer knowledge of it/connection to it, not more of your, or anyone else’s personality, talking, convincing, etc.